 Playing with playdough is one of my favourite ways to help the hooligans develop their fine motor skills.

-We’re using it to simply hold up a piece of pasta that the kids will stack pony beads onto.
+We’re using the play dough to hold a piece of pasta so the kids can stack pony beads on it.

 For your convenience, this post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.